Putting workplace theories into practice

 Modern motivation has moved on from Maslow’s Hierarchy of Needs alone.
 But this simple motivation tool remains important and as such it can help HR professionals achieve many organisational goals, such as improved staff retention and employee engagement, as long as they understand how to apply it in a practical manner and continually adapt to meet their employees’ changing needs.

-DISCOVER THE SECRETS OF SUCCESSFUL COMPANY CULTURE - CHECK OUT OUR ESSENTIAL ONLINE GUIDE!
+DISCOVER THE power of employee recognition - CHECK OUT OUR ESSENTIAL ONLINE GUIDE!

-Maslow's theories are just some of the elements that form a positive and successful company culture.
-To discover how you can help nurture the different personalities in your workplace to drive success across your organisation, check out our online guide by clicking or tapping the link below!
+Maslow's theories are just some of the elements that form how an employee is motivated.
+To discover how recognition can help improve the engagement of your employees, check out our online guide by clicking or tapping the link below!